tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-26-review-krinnock-hoff-may-i-ask-a-technical-question.md

 **Whig Theory of History:**
 : The belief that history is an inevitable march upward into the light and that progress is inevitable.

+(Note: These summaries were largely assisted by Open AI's Playground.)

 You can get a copy of _My I Ask a Technical Question?_ [on Amazon](https://www.amazon.com/May-ask-Technical-Question-Reliability/dp/0998331309) and elsewhere.

 Note: Jeff Krinock sent me a copy of his book to review.